tambysatya/NAPS/README.md

 - naps.secrets:
     + sslCertificates are processed both in naps.deploy.store AND in modules.naps.secrets  (for the reverseProxy) which is confusing
     + currently, naps.secrets depends on naps.services => should depend on naps.deploy.systems
-    + maybe use something more simple for the secrets: just a type and an installation path + extra arguments
+    + maybe use something more simple for the secrets: a type FILES just a type and an installation path + extra arguments
+    + implements constructors to create serets declaration (mkS3Secrets, mkDBSecrets...)
     + gen-secrets implements the generation based on the type using the extra args
     + install-secrets implements the installation based on the type using the extra args
 - NAPS application: